 A view from the field of… Sophie Whitten

-The other day we sat around the table at morning tea, discussing whether to PD cattle at the moment, or just wait until later in the year.
+The other day we sat around the table at morning tea, discussing whether to PD cattle (pregnancy diagnosis) at the moment, or just wait until later in the year.

 Why pregnancy test them now?
 We think we are fairly up to date with the fertility of the cattle, although there is a new bull that arrived last year, so he is largely untested.

 We also have a lot going on.
 The to-do list keeps getting longer and we are aware of the increasing costs facing our farm.
 Avoiding PD testing now saves a cost, albeit temporary, after all.

 Then we took a step back and reminded ourselves of why we might want to PD cattle now.
 And it came down to answering one question.
 Is not pregnancy testing cows now really saving a cost?
 Or more, if we don’t PD our cattle now, will it actually cost more in the future?

 Things to consider:

 - How do we intelligently improve grazing management if we don’t know who is in calf or not?

 - What is we want to sell cattle later in the year?We need to know if they are in calf, so we know how to sell them (in-calf or certified as not in calf)